 SAIT hosts a career fair to connect our students and alumni with potential employers twice each year.
-Our next career fair will take place on March 7 and 8 from 9 am to 3 pm in the Founding Builders Atrium, Aldred Centre.
-This two-day career fair is an excellent opportunity for SAIT students and alumni to meet with recruiters from companies across a wide variety of industries.
+Our next career fair will take place on Nov 21 from 10 am to 2 pm in the Irene Lewis Atrium, Stan Grad Centre.
+This career fair is an excellent opportunity for SAIT students and alumni to meet with recruiters from companies across a wide variety of industries.

 - Are you an employer who wants to connect with our students?
 Visit our Employers and Partners page.

-Attend a Career Fair Preparation workshop offered by SAIT Student Employment and Career Centre.
+Attend a Career Fair Preparation workshop offered by the SAIT Student Employment and Career Centre.
 Find out what you should bring, how to make a good impression, and what to say in your "elevator speech".
-Register for an upcoming workshop through Career Connector, our online job board.
+Register for upcoming workshops through Career Connector, our online job board.

 Find out who's on the list